stilldavid/userland-book/literary_environment/index.md

 contain nested sub-spaces much larger than itself.
 Directories are frequently like the TARDIS: Bigger on the inside.

+cat
+---

 When you're in the shell, you have many tools at your disposal - programs that can be used on many different files, or chained together with other programs.
 They tend to have weird, cryptic names, but a lot of them do very simple things.
 Tasks that might be a menu item in a big program like Word, like counting the number of words in a document or finding a particular phrase, are often programs unto themselves.
-We'll start with something even simpler.
+We'll start with something even more basic than that.

-cat
----

 Suppose you have some files, and you're curious what's in them.
 For example, suppose you've got a list of authors you're planning to reference, and you just